cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ---
-title: Terraform Limitations
+title: Overcoming Terraform Limitations with Atmos
-description: Terraform Limitations
+description: Overcoming Terraform Limitations with Atmos
-sidebar_label: Terraform Limitations
+sidebar_label: Overcoming Terraform Limitations
 sidebar_position: 6
 ---

-# Terraform Limitations
+# Overcoming Terraform Limitations with Atmos

-To grasp the motivation behind Atmos's creation, it's helpful to examine Terraform—a tool integral to our development processes.
+To grasp the motivation behind Atmos's creation, it's helpful to examine Terraform — a tool integral to our development processes.
 Let's delve into the challenges and limitations we encountered with Terraform, setting the stage for Atmos's development.

 ## What is Terraform?